mehmaniayaz/Object-Counter/README.md

 <img src="./disp-images/count_bar.png" width="80%"/>

 Figure 2: Count bar for the final dataset.
 Notice that class imbalanced has been compensated with automatic image generation.

+## Results <a name="results"></a>

+Figure 3: Confusion matrices for training (a-left) and validation (b-right) sets.

+Figure 4: History of training and validation loss and accuracy for various counter measures.

+Figure 5: Activation filter visualization.

+Figure 6: Feature map visualization.

+## Conclusions <a name="conclusions"></a>